grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "I do hope we see Herschel again," said Hemi.

-[//]: # (I really wanted to use nautical to mean amazing/cool in the next line like the deadliest catch guys do, but I could not make it feel right.)

-"I know you say that because you've grown attached to that little fuckin' bird," said Percy, "but it would be pretty miraculous if we see him again because it works... and we find Shakes at the dock in Stilt City."
+"It would be pretty fuckin' miraculous if this works and we see him again... and even more so if we find Shakes at the dock in Stilt City."